 Facing The Spectre Of Ageing And Death

-The decline of youthfulness and good health, the awareness of inching towards death, can leave us feeling scared and angry.
+The decline of youthfulness and good health, the awareness of inching towards death, can leave us feeling afraid and ashamed.
 We may deny the changes in our body, or put huge energy into fighting them at every turn, trying to retain any scrap of vigour and youth.
 We may try to ignore the instrusive thoughts of having less and less time left in the world.
-But there somehow remains a shadow over life, dragging down our mood whenever the usual distractions drop away.
+But there somehow remains a shadow over life, which looms whenever the usual distractions drop away.
 And still the process marches on inescapably.

-However, a few older people seem seem unbothered by the slow decline of the body, unafraid even of death.
+However, as Herman Hesse wrote, “The task of being old is as beautiful and sacred as that of being young”.
+Some older people seem unbothered by the slow decline of the body, unafraid of death.
 They seem able to meet the whole ageing process with cheerfulness, wry humour, and a genuine lightness of heart.
 So how do they do it?

 Growth And Blossoming Don’t Have To Stop As We Age